Zé Roberto (volleyball)

 He coached Brazil Men between 1992–96 and has coached Brazil Women since 2003.
 He won Barcelona 1992 with Brazil Men and won Beijing 2008 and London 2012 with Brazil Women.

 He coached the women's team in the 2020 Summer Olympics, winning a silver medal.

+He is the brother of the coach of the Brazilian National Sitting Volleyball Team Fernando Guimarães.